-This Agreement shall be effective as of September 1, $201\underline{83}$ and shall continue in full force and effect until August 31, $20\underline{2016}$.
+This Agreement shall be effective as of September 1, 2022 and shall continue in full force and effect until August 31, 2024.
 This Agreement may be amended at any time by mutual consent of the parties and shall be done in writing and signed by the parties.
 This Agreement is conditional upon funding of cost items by the Boston City Council.
+If the cost items are not funded in accordance with G.L. c.
+150, §7(b), this memorandum of agreement shall be returned to the parties for further bargaining.

-BOSTON SCHOOL COMMITTEE

-BOSTON ASSOCIATION OF SCHOOL ADMINISTRATORS AND SUPERVISORS
+BOSTON SCHOOL COMMITTEE BOSTON ASSOCIATION OF SCHOOL ADMINISTRATORS AND SUPERVISORS

+Dominic Sacchetti, President

-Date
+Date Date

+Mary Skipper, Superintendent

 Date